The Republic of Singapore is an island state and member of the British Commonwealth.

 Goods and services tax

-Generally, goods and services tax (GST) is chargeable at 7 percent on any supply of goods and services made by a GST-registered entity in the course or furtherance of its business.
+Generally, GST is chargeable at 7 percent on any supply of goods and services made by a GST-registered entity in the course or furtherance of its business.

 The transfer of a business (or a part of the business that is capable of separate operation) as a going concern is treated as neither a supply of goods nor services for GST purposes, so GST is not chargeable on such transactions.
 This applies only where the transferee is a GST-taxable person and the assets are to be used by the transferee in an existing or new business of the same kind as that carried on by the transferor.
 The mere transfer of assets is not conclusive evidence that the transfer is a transfer of a business as a going concern.
 The general rule is whether the transaction puts the transferee in possession of a going concern, the activities of which could be carried on without interruption.
 Where Inland Revenue Authority of Singapore (IRAS) is not convinced that the transfer is that of a going concern, GST at 7 percent is applicable on the entire disposal value (including any consideration for goodwill or intangibles).

 The transfer of a business undertaking does not attract stamp duty.
 However, stamp duty is payable on any written agreement or instrument that transfers the ownership of immovable property, stocks or shares.
 Stamp duty is payable on any transfer, assignment or conveyance on the sale of any property by instruments executed in Singapore, unless specifically exempted under the provisions of the Stamp Duties Act.
 Stamp duty is payable by the purchaser based on the higher of the purchase consideration or the market value of the real property.
-The duty is payable at the following rates:
+The rates at which the duty is payable are as follows:

 Foreigners and non-individuals buying any residential property including land would have to pay additional buyer’s stamp duty of 15 percent on the purchase.